-Most respondents suggested inter-relationships between family caregivers and other sources of the social support network apart from family and friends to create an impact when supporting family caregivers.
-This may include non-governmental organisations, community leaders, religious leaders, and the government.
-Some participants recommended all types (emotional support, informational support, tangible support, and social companionship) of support to promote the well-being of caregivers.
-Also, most participants suggested the need for stakeholder collaboration and partnership.
+To create impact when supporting family caregivers, majority of the respondents suggested inter-relationship between family caregivers and other sources of the social support network apart from family and friends.
+This may include non-governmental organisations, community leaders, religious leaders, and government.
+Some of the participants recommended all types (emotional support, informational support, tangible support, and social companionship) of support to promote wellbeing of caregivers.
+Also, majority of the participants suggested the need for stakeholder collaboration and partnership.
 "The elderly healthcare policy in Nigeria is dependent on traditional communal lifestyle.
-Thus, I suggest the federal government partner with like-minded people to work out modalities around an elderly care policy" (Akoso, 49 years old).
+Thus, my suggestion is that government at the federal level should try and partner with some like-minded people to work out modalities around an elderly care policy" (Akoso, 49-years old).

-"Another dimension or model that other people are using now is to work with communities through the development of community support groups where members of families who have the elderly with them can come together as a support group, and then they undertake economic activities together" (Dosh, 55-years old)
+"Another dimension or model that other people are using now is to work with communities through the development of community support groups where members of families who have an elderly with them can come together as a support group and then they undertake economic activities together" (Dosh, 55-years old)

-"We can approach other philanthropists or even non-governmental agencies or even churches to support this project" (Terabaa, 59 years old).
+"We can approach other philanthropist or even non-governmental agencies or even churches to support this project" (Terabaa, 59-years old).